 Today’s blog takes a look at foods with the lowest risk and includes tips on how to handle and prepare food to keep contamination at an all time low.

-Although, the FDA estimates that there are more than 76 million cases of food-borne illness annually, making wise food choices and taking simple precautions can lower risk dramatically.
+The FDA estimates that there are more than 76 million cases of food-borne illness annually, meaning making wise food choices and taking simple precautions can lower the risk dramatically.
 The best way to avoid food-borne illness is to prevent it.
 Foods most likely to cause food poisoning include raw or undercooked meat, poultry and fish, and unpasteurized milk.